maddenp/iotaa/README.md

     path.touch()
 ```

-They `yield` their names, then the asset each is responsible for readying, then the tasks they require (`None` in this case, since they have no requirements).
+They yield their names, then the asset each is responsible for readying, then the tasks they require (`None` in this case, since they rely on nothing).
 Following the final `yield`, they ready their assets: `cup()` creates the `cup` directory that will contain the tea ingredients, and `spoon()` ensures that the base directory exists, then creates the `spoon` file in it.
-Note that the `cup` and `spoon` assets are filesystem entries (a directory and a file, respectively) in the same parent directory, and their task functions are written so that it does not matter which task executes first and creates that parent directory.
+The `cup` and `spoon` assets are filesystem entries (a directory and a file, respectively) in the same parent directory, and their task functions are written so that it does not matter which task executes first and creates that parent directory.

 In task function `cup()`, note that, while `pathlib`'s `Path.mkdir()` would normally raise an exception if the specified directory already exists (unless the `exist_ok=True` argument is supplied, as it is in task function `spoon()`), the workflow need not explicitly guard against this because `iotaa` checks for the readiness of assets before executing code that would ready them.
 That is, `iotaa` will not execute the `path.mkdir()` statement if it determines that the asset represented by that directory is already ready (i.e. exists).
 This check is provided by the `path.exists` function supplied as the second argument to `asset()` in `cup()`.